grostim/pimpMyBee/docs/software.md

 - Connect the usb-to-serial interface to both your computer and your module. **Check again if it is set at 3.3V!**
 - open a command line window and got to the following directory `C:\NXP\ProductionFlashProgrammer`
 - run `JN51xxProgrammer.exe -l` This should list the available COM port.

 Identify the COM number used by your usb to serial module.
 - run `JN51xxProgrammer.exe -s COMx --deviceconfig` where COMx is the specific COM number for your serial module.

+This should output some info about the MCU such as its MAC address and the type of chip.
+If it output an error message check your connection, the drivers of your module and try again.

+If it's ok you good to go and move to the next step: [flashing a custom firmware](flash.md)